stdlib-js/stdlib/CONTRIBUTING.md

 ## Introduction

+Woot woot!
+If you are new to stdlib, welcome!
+And thanks for your interest!
 While this guide focuses on technical development, if you are looking to contribute to the project but are non-technical, you can still contribute!
 For example, you can contribute by filing issues, writing RFCs (feature requests), updating documentation, providing build and infrastructure support, offering [funding][patreon], and helping market and promote the project, among other things.
 Every bit helps, and we are grateful for your time and effort!

 ## Contributing